-Vendors must provide a pre-settlement disclosure statement to buyers when a sale and purchase agreement has been signed and before the transaction has settled.
+Vendors must also provide a pre-settlement disclosure statement to buyers when a sale and purchase agreement has been signed and before the transaction has settled.
 This disclosure must be accompanied by a certificate provided by the body corporate that certifies the information in the statement is correct.

-- delay settlement until the 5th working day after it is provided or
+- delay settlement until the 5th working day after it is provided, or

 - cancel the sale and purchase agreement by giving 10 days’ notice.

 Vendors should prepare this statement with assistance from their lawyer or licensed conveyancing practitioner and are expected to meet the related costs.

 Vendors no longer need to provide an additional disclosure statement on request from a buyer.
 This requirement was repealed as part of the recent changes to the Unit Titles Act.
 A buyer can still request for further information should they want to, but there is no formal requirement by the vendor to provide it.